DiogoAADCosta/smart-repertoire-guide/docs/technical_report.md

 * [Technical Article - Rhythm and Harmony (UNICAMP)](https://www.iar.unicamp.br/wp-content/uploads/2021/07/V2_ED03_A1_BossaNova.pdf) - University paper analyzing the cadences of Brazilian popular music.
 * [Songbook As 101 Melhores Canções do Século XX (PDF)](https://ekladata.com/kvdp5s2Kp2nEQ7-yNaJbgheQFH0/Songbook-As-101-Melhores-Cancoes-do-Seculo-XX-Vol-1.pdf) - Open songbook containing national and international classics.

-> **Installation Note:** To activate the assistant in your own environment, the user can download the `guia_de_conduta.txt` file directly from this repository and upload it to the "Sources" sidebar in NotebookLM, or simply copy its textual content and paste it as the very first message in the chat.
+> **Installation Note:** To activate the assistant in your own environment, the user can download the `code_of_conduct.txt` file directly from this repository and upload it to the "Sources" sidebar in NotebookLM, or simply copy its textual content and paste it as the very first message in the chat.

 ### 2. Private Database (Production Scenario - Personal Use)
 For day-to-day use in guitar lessons, the system is expanded with my personal archive of 46 digitized volumes.
 This base was categorized into three major groups according to their origin and predominant visual profile: